 The only hitch was that Hawkins wasn’t looking for a pianist.
 He was touring and picking up musicians as sidemen in each town.

 "He gave me a chance.
 That was a very important gig for me.
 But it was very common for musicians to come through and pick up a band.
 He was traveling without a band.
 So whatever city he’d go to, he’d play with different people.
 This was gonna be a thing where you were gonna play and then he was gonna go to the next town and play with the next guy, then he was gonna go to the next ..."

-However, the Hawkins gig gave Hancock experience, it gave him exposure and, as a bonus, ditching the day job also gave Hancock the freedom to focus on music full-time and he poured his energy into gigs and jam sessions.
-And he did, though, it turned out, he didn’t have to wait long for the phone to ring again.
+However, the Hawkins gig gave Hancock experience and exposure.
+As a bonus, ditching the day job also gave Hancock the freedom to focus on music full-time.
+As he poured his energy into gigs and jam sessions, it turned out he didn’t have to wait long for the phone to ring again.

 This time it was club owner John Cort calling.

 Cort owned a place called the Birdhouse, a small joint upstairs in a loft on Dearborn and Division.
 Since Nov.
 22, trumpeter Donald Byrd and baritone saxophonist Pepper Adams had decamped to Chicago, playing a couple stints at The Counterpoint in the Piccadilly Hotel on 51st and Blackstone in Hyde Park.

 "In December of 1960, a couple of months after the Coleman Hawkins gig, I got a call from John Cort, the owner of the Birdhouse, a small club in a second-floor walkup on Dearborn Street, on the North Side.
 ‘Donald Byrd and Pepper Adams are playing in Milwaukee this weekend,’ he told me.
 ‘You want to play with them?’